Event and Conference Guidance

 - Early submission of event requests is highly recommended.
 Requests should be submitted no less than 10 working days prior to the event.

 - Distancing and barriers are no longer required.
 Capacity in classrooms and event spaces can be increased to pre-pandemic approved capacity.
-Masks are no longer required for those who are fully vaccinated.
-Attendees who are not vaccinated, including constituents who are exempt from vaccination policy, should mask.
+Masks are required indoors.
+All attendees, including constituents who are exempt from vaccination policy, should mask when inside campus buildings.

 - Individual units or departments can impose stricter masking or social distancing guidelines if warranted.